Timeline of the 2019–2020 Hong Kong protests (November 2019): Shooting incident

-Before 7:30 am on Monday 11 November 2019, a group of protesters had gathered in Sai Wan Ho at the intersection of Shau Kei Wan Road and Tai On Street.
+Before 7:30 am on Monday 11 November 2019, a group of protesters had gathered in Sai Wan Ho at the intersection of Shau Kei Wan Road and Tai On Street, near Tai On Building.
 While they were trying to block the road, policemen arrived and tried to disperse the crowd.
-A masked young man wearing a white hoodie shouted at a traffic policeman and lunged at the policeman with a white metal pipe.
-The traffic policeman pointed a gun at the man's chest and quickly locked him in a choke hold while still holding the gun with the protester attempting to hit the policemen.
-One armed 21-year-old man in black was shot once after approaching the policeman and swiping at his gun.
+A lone traffic policeman rushed forward and raised his gun at a young man in a white hoodie and mask who approached him.
+The man in the white hoodie raised his hands to the policeman to show that he did not have any weapons.
+The traffic police officer drew his revolver and pointed it at the man in the white hoodie, pressing the barrel into his chest.
+The policeman then grabbed him in a chokehold and the two began to grapple and struggle.
+As they struggled while the policeman was still holding his gun, an unarmed man in black approached in the direction where the two were entangled.
+The 21-year-old man in black was shot once in the abdomen after approaching the policeman and making a swiping motion toward his gun.
 He fell on the zebra crossing between MTR Exit B and Tai On Building.
-A third young man, dressed in black, approached and was also shot, once or twice.
+A third young man, dressed in black, approached and was also shot at twice but not hit.
 In total, the traffic policeman fired three live rounds.

-A man in black fell onto the ground, while another man in black was shot twice when approaching the first wounded man who had tried to steal the gun.
 The man in white escaped right after the shots were fired.
-Another policeman arrived in the scene and control the shot young man-in-black.
-The police officer who opened fire continue to alert with the gun, while another police officer used his baton to warn the bystanders and protesters.
-After that, some riot police arrived and shot pepper spray at rioters.
+Another policeman arrived at the scene and controlled the first man who was shot.
+The police officer who opened fire continued to point his gun around, while another police officer used his baton to warn the bystanders and protesters.
+After that, some riot police arrived and sprayed pepper spray at rioters.
 They also arrested two people.
-After the man was shot and lost his consciousness, a police officer pulled him up to sit, in an attempt to handcuff him and shook his body, exacerbating the bleeding from his abdomen and dangerously reducing blood supply to his brain.
-Police and the wide public later defended the officer who had moved the unconscious injured man, stating that the officer had been "unaware of the injury" and that security concerns had played a role.
+After the man was shot and lost consciousness, a police officer pulled him up to sit, in an attempt to handcuff him and shook his body, exacerbating the bleeding from his abdomen and dangerously reducing blood supply to his brain.
+Police defended the officer who had moved the unconscious injured man, stating that the officer had been "unaware of the injury" and that security concerns had played a role.